 The term “full stack web developer” has become increasingly popular over the past few years.
 But what does it actually mean?

-In simple terms, the full-stack web developer is someone who can develop both the front-end and back-end of a website or application.
+In simple terms, a full-stack web developer is someone who can develop both the front-end and back-end of a website or application.

 Front-end development generally refers to the work involved in building the user interface and experience for a website or application.
 This includes things like the design, layout and interactivity of a site.
 Back-end development, on the other hand, deals with everything that happens behind the scenes.
 This includes things like server-side scripting, database interactions and security.